Enabling HMR in Node.js

 - Invalidate modules when changed for re-execution

-- Invalidate modules when their dependencies change
+- Invalidate modules when any of their dependencies change

 A simple example of enabling HMR in Node.js:

-import * as immaculata from "immaculata"
+import { FileTree } from "immaculata"

 import { registerHooks } from 'module'

-const tree = new immaculata.LiveTree('site', import.meta.url)
+const tree = new FileTree('site', import.meta.dirname)

 const myModule = await import('site/myModule.js')